 - Free Downloads

-Drillers cut five oil rigs this week, bringing the total count down to 763, Baker Hughes, a GE company (NYSE: BHGE), said in its report on Aug.
-18.
+Drillers cut five oil rigs in the week to Jan.
+19, bringing the total count down to 747, Baker Hughes, a GE company, said in its weekly rig count report.

 The total rig count rose to 752 in the week to Jan.
 12, the most since September, Baker Hughes, a GE company, said in its weekly report.

 Vessel Briefs For Jan.
 11